-Is there honestly anyone out there who doesn’t love a good cheese and bacon roll?
+Is there honestly anyone out there who doesn’t love cheese and bacon milk bread rolls?
 Salty bacon bits mixed with stringy mozzarella on top of super soft bread…it doesn’t get much better than that.
 This recipe I am sharing with you is slightly different in that it uses a sweet milk bread instead of the traditional white bread.
 This gives the rolls a much softer texture which is something that must be experienced!

 I have always wanted to make cheese and bacon rolls at home but I just never got around to doing it.
 That was until the day I was just curious about what they put into them and read the ingredients list on the package.
 It was surprising to see that something so simple had so many ingredients.
 A lot of them were things I have never heard before.